 Two turn tables and a microphone.

-Of course I was allergic to the threads used in the surgery, and my large wound split open on day 7, 8 hours before an 8.1 earthquake, but that is a different blog.
+Of course I was allergic to the threads used in the surgery, and my large wound split open on day 7 and part of it are still open today, 3.5 months later.
+8 hours later there was an 8.1 earthquake.
+I buried my organs in the earth, But that is a different blog.

 The trick is knowing you’re on fire.
 I know that now.

 I am thankful for the strength and support I have received from the Hologram and my family generally getting through this, and that I am still alive.
 There must be a reason I am still here, because otherwise and by any estimation, I could have died at any point in the last 2.5 years from the peritonitis alone.

 But again, I digress.
 I was talking about my dreams.